isc-projects/kea/doc/sphinx/arm/security.rst

 Fuzz testing
 ------------

-Kea team has a process for running fuzz testing, using `AFL <https://github.com/google/AFL>`_.
+The Kea team has a process for running fuzz testing, using `AFL <https://github.com/google/AFL>`_.
 There are two modes which are run.
 The first mode fuzzes incoming packets, effectively throwing millions of mostly broken packets at Kea per day.
 The second mode fuzzes configuration structures and forces Kea to attempt to load them.
 Kea has been fuzzed since around 2018 in both modes.
 The input seeds